gavinmcfarland/plugma/packages/website/content/docs/6-migrating-an-existing-plugin.md

 }
 ```

-### Step 3: Allow development network access
+### Step 4: Allow development network access

-Allow access to localhost to support both the local development server and websockets server.
+To allow local development with live reloading and WebSocket support, add the following domains to the `networkAccess.devAllowedDomains` field in your manifest.

 ```jsonc
 "networkAccess": {